sudha09-git/Prehackindia/README.md

 https://youtu.be/IuxTNHe6bDM?feature=shared

 ## Project Overview
-AEROVISION is a space situational awareness and orbital analysis project focused on tracking space debris and satellites in Earth’s orbit.
-With the rapid increase in space objects, orbital debris has become a major threat to active satellites and future missions.
+The rapid growth of satellites and space missions has led to a serious increase in orbital debris around Earth.
+These inactive satellites and debris fragments travel at extremely high speeds, making even small objects capable of causing major damage through collisions.
+This growing problem threatens active satellites, communication systems, navigation services, and future space missions.
+Managing and understanding orbital debris has therefore become essential for safe and sustainable use of space.

-The project provides zone-wise detection of space debris by categorizing orbital regions (such as Low Earth Orbit, Medium Earth Orbit, and Geostationary Orbit).
-For each tracked object, AEROVISION estimates its orbital lifespan, analyzes its movement patterns, and calculates the probability of collision with active satellites or other debris.
+Orbivision is a web-based orbital debris monitoring and risk-analysis platform designed to make space-situational awareness easier and more accessible.
+The system provides an interactive dashboard that visually tracks satellites and debris across different orbital regions such as Low Earth Orbit.
+It classifies objects based on factors like orbit type, lifespan, mass, and re-entry risk, helping users quickly identify high-risk objects and zones.

-To improve risk assessment, the system assigns a danger score to each debris object based on factors such as orbital altitude, velocity, object size, lifespan, and proximity to operational satellites.
-This scoring helps in identifying high-risk debris zones and prioritizing monitoring efforts.
+The platform also highlights potential collision alerts and shows how space-weather conditions, such as solar activity, can affect orbital decay and re-entry probability.
+By presenting complex orbital information through clear visual indicators, zone-based analysis, and 3D representations, Orbivision reduces the need for expert interpretation.

-AEROVISION presents this information through structured data analysis and visual representations, enabling better understanding of orbital risks and supporting safer and more sustainable use of Earth’s orbital environment.
-The project is intended for educational, research, and prototype-level applications in space traffic and debris monitoring.
+This project aims to support education, research, and early-stage planning for space agencies and satellite developers, while raising awareness about orbital debris and promoting safer, more sustainable space operations.

 ## TechStack